-Following successful identification, characterization and IND approval of a development candidate, the Company intends to conduct a Phase I clinical trial to determine the safety, tolerability, maximum tolerated dose, pharmacokinetics and potential therapeutic benefits of the drug in CRPC patients.
+Following successful identification, characterization and IND approval of a development candidate, the Company intends to conduct a Phase I clinical trial to determine the safety, tolerability, maximum tolerated dose, pharmacokinetics and potential therapeutic benefits of the drug in mCRPC patients.
 Depending on the number of cohorts enrolled, the Phase I clinical trial is expected to take nine to twelve months.
+At this time, it is expected that the design of the Phase I clinical trial will be the standard three patients per dose cohort.
+All patients will be characterized biologically for underlying tumor genomic charactistics, for evidence of AR pathway activation and for dose-related pharmacological and pharmacodynamic effects.
 Once the Phase I clinical trial is complete, the Company plans to review the data, including the safety, tolerability, evidence of efficacy and pharmacological and biomarker data.
-This information will inform the final size, design and timing of a potential Phase II clinical trial.
+This information will inform the final size, design, timing and clinical as well as biological characteristics of the patients to be entered into a potential Phase II clinical trial.